IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/column-chart.md

 ## {Platform} Column Chart with Multiple Series

 The Column Chart is able to render multiple columns per category for comparison purposes.
-You can create this type of chart in the `CategoryChart` control by binding your data and setting the `ChartType` property to **Column** value, as shown in the example below:
+You can create this type of chart in the `CategoryChart` control by binding your data and setting the `CategoryChart.ChartType` property to **Column** value, as shown in the example below:

 `sample="/charts/category-chart/column-chart-multiple-sources", height="600", alt="{Platform} Column Chart with Multiple Sources"`